fphivedev/gitbasics/readme.txt

 git checkout mybranch //change to a branch git checkout -b mybranch //create and change to a branch

-[esc]:qw - to save and get out of vim
+[esc]:wq - to save and get out of vim